 Flavor-wise, it's really unique.
 Very distinctive tasting - there's an unmistakable celery note, but it's also nutty and rich.

 The Clams got together recently for a weeknight dinner, and Brett had some celeriac on hand.
 While Brett dealt with the chicken he was roasting in his cast iron skillet, I got to work making a celeriac mash.
 I was a bit tentative, and kept things simple.
 After peeling and chopping the celeriac and a couple of russet potatoes, I boiled them until they were fork-tender.
 After that, I mashed them with butter and whole milk, and seasoned them with white pepper and sea salt.
+The end result was quite good, but left me wanting to work with celeriac again in a slightly more experimental context.

 Which leads me to brunch this morning.
 I used a celery root I had lying around to make a gratin, and I'd say it was a good step forward.